 Standard isobaric surface.
 An isobaric surface used on a worldwide basis for representing and analysing the conditions in the atmosphere.

 Standard time of observation (Standard time).
-A time specified in Annex V (Manual on the Global Observing System (WMO-No.544)), Volume I, for making meteorological observations.
+A time specified for making meteorological observations.

+Editorial note: review this def. after drafting 1160

 Supplementary ship station.
 A mobile ship station that is equipped with a limited number of certified meteorological instruments for making observations and that transmits the required observations in an abbreviated code form for ships.